Mauger (French name): Historical sources

-Archbishop Mauger of Rouen in the eleventh century, had a half-brother Robert I, Duke of Normandy who was the father of William the Conqueror.
+Mauger (archbishop of Rouen) in the eleventh century, had a half-brother Robert I of Normandy who was the father of William the Conqueror.
 Archbishop Mauger was exiled to Guernsey, with his family, where he finally drowned himself because he was drunk.

 In England, one Hugo filius Malgeri (Norman *Hugh Fitz Malger) appears in the Domesday Book of Essex in 1086, a short time after the Conquest, while Malger filius Gilleberti (Norman *Malger Fitz G(u)ilbert) is mentioned later in 1150.
 As a surname, it first appears in the mid 13th Century, while other recordings include John Malger, mentioned in the Assize Court Rolls of Somerset in 1272, and a certain Thomas Mauger, recorded in the Cartulary of Oseney Abbey (Oxford) in 1260.
 The first recorded modern spelling of the family name is shown to be that of John Mauger, which was dated 1250, in the Feet of Fines of Somerset, during the reign of Henry III of England, known as "The Frenchman".